KassAdams/KassAdams.github.io/index.md

-## TL;DR
+## "TL;DR"
 Until I flesh out this page, you can visit my [LinkedIn Profile](https://www.linkedin.com/in/kassadams/) to learn more about me.

-### In the beginning...
+### "In the beginning..."

-...I planned to put a beautiful exposition about myself here.
+"...I planned to put a beautiful exposition about myself here.
 I would include it now, but neither you nor I are ready yet.
-Mostly I.
+Mostly I."

 #### Support or Contact